Monday, December 17, 2007

 The last picture shows the workers placing the concrete.
 The hose hanging down is the end of the pump truck line, and if you look close you can see the concrete coming out of the end.

 The guy standing at the far end is the pump truck operator.
 He has a little control remote hanging around his neck that he uses to direct the line, kind of like nintendo.
 (Maybe Brad's computer games can get him a job!)
-That way he can see what is going on and still direct the arm
+That way he can see what is going on and still direct the arm of the pump truck.

 The guys behind the worker holding the concrete hose are using a vibrator to consolidate the concrete so the settlement is uniform throughout